 Take him outside every 15 minutes until he performs!

-Continue getting up early and taking him out on his leash - he'll eventually crack, I promise you!
+Continue with this process; getting up early and taking him out on the lead.
+He'll eventually crack, I promise you!

 I hope this article has helped and that you're well on your way to success!

 Potty training your puppy won't take long if you follow the above advice; he should be fully house-trained between 4 and 6 months old.

 Don't worry if it takes a little longer.
 No two puppies are the same; each will develop at its own pace.

 Stick to this routine, and you'll find your Cocker Spaniel is fully house-trained in no time at all!

 No one said toilet training dogs was going to be a walk in the park!

 But did you know that crate training your puppy can help toilet train your puppy sooner?
 Crating offers so many benefits.